-Because there can be a long period between the first policyholder’s death and when the death benefit is paid, second-to-die life insurance works best as a windfall to a dependent.
-It does not provide any income replacement for your partner.
+Because there can be a long period between the first policyholder’s death and when the death benefit is paid, second-to-die policies are not meant to provide financial relief to the surviving partner during their lifetime.

-As part of a buy-sell agreement between two business partners, joint life insurance can help ensure the continuation of the business if one of them should pass away.
-In this case, the surviving partner can use the death benefit to assist with business expenses.
+It can ensure continuation of business as part of a buy-sell agreement between two business partners.
+If one of them should pass away, the surviving partner can use the death benefit to assist with business expenses.

-It takes longer to get the death benefit.
+It delays the policy’s payout.
 If your policy only pays out after you and your spouse die, your beneficiaries could wait years to receive insurance proceeds.

-Joint life insurance complicates divorce proceedings.
-Though some providers offer a rider that will split a joint policy in the event of a divorce, a shared policy still adds complexity to the negotiations.
+It complicates divorce proceedings.
+Though some insurers offer a rider that will split a joint policy in the event of a divorce, a shared policy still adds complexity to the negotiations.